 The Macintosh II (512x384, 256 colors) x2

 In the same year Acorn Archimedes was released, which for a short time made the UK and Europe in general the leaders in technical innovation for PCs.
 Besides being up to 10 times faster than the Amiga, Archimedes could display 256 colors from a 4096-color palette in 320x256 to 1056x256 images on inexpensive monitors.
 And for expensive monitors, modes with more lines were available, such as 640x512 and even 800x600!
 The Archimedes video system is very fast and flexible, and in fact the user can create new video modes at will, just like with VGA.
 But the Archimedes video system has a not insignificant disadvantage: in 256-color mode, using the palette is difficult because there are only 16 palette registers instead of 256.
+This limits us to have 16 fixed variations for each of the 16 free colors.
 That's why you can't select all 256 colors absolutely arbitrarily, and some of the selected colors sometimes need to be replaced by similar ones.
 In the worst case, only 16 colors remain instead of 256, in the best case, all colors are preserved.
 Because of this drawback, it is quite typical to lose more than two-thirds of the colors, leaving less than 80 free colors.
 Qualitative replacement of one palette by another is a very difficult and still unsolved task.
 It is partially solved by dithering, but this reduces the level of detail.
 In some demos, it was possible to radically increase the number of colors by changing the palette while drawing an image, but this required super-precise synchronization of the video chip and the processor via a timer.

 The Archimedes (640x256, 50 colors) x2